bayesbaes/bayesbaes.github.io/resources.md

 ##### Bayesian!
 <a href="https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations" target="_blank" style="color:#0086b3;">Prior Choice Recommendations</a> - Should you use uninformative or informative priors?
 Should they be weak or strong?
 Here is a great page to walk you through different priors and the pros/cons of each choice!

+##### Spatial stats in R
+<a href="https://www.danaseidel.com/MovEco-R-Workshop/Materials/Day2/Spatial_Data_in_R/" target="_blank" style="color:#0086b3;">Introduction to working with spatial data in R</a> - Here is a wonderful tutorial from the Hong Kong University Cetacean Ecology Lab, which gives a thorough introduction to using spatial data in R using the sf package.